oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 |

 For each activity, it is possible to add links to the related records.
-For example, link to an email with the discussion in which the activity emerged, to the marketing campaign that the activity deals with, to the user concerned, etc. Such links are called ``contexts`` and they make it much easier to take account of all the details connected with the activity.
+For example, a link to an email with the discussion in which the activity emerged, the marketing campaign that the activity deals with, and the user concerned, etc. Such links are called ``contexts`` and they make it much easier to take account of all the details connected with the activity.

 ..
 Note::
-    As account is an entity that integrates customer entities, if one of the customers that constitute account is added as a context of some activity, account inherits this activity and you can see it note only on the customer view page but on the account's as well.
+   An account is an entity that integrates customer entities, therefore, if one of the customers who constitute an account is added as a context of some activity, the account inherits this activity and you can see it not only on the customer view page but on the account's as well.